Hidden Costs of Outsourcing

 - Ongoing maintenance or bug fixing after delivery

-The final economic impact may be materially higher than the quoted figure.
+The final economic impact may be significantly higher than the quoted figure—even when the vendor performs well.

 Typical hidden cost drivers